 Which temple is best for cherry blossoms in Kyoto?

 Daigo-ji for variety (700+ trees, larger grounds, fewer crowds than central temples).
-Maruyama Park for the iconic single weeping cherry.
+Maruyama Park for the famous single weeping cherry.
 Philosopher’s Path for the canal-walk experience.
 Heian Shrine for the late-blooming varieties that extend the season.

 Is April expensive in Kyoto?